-Warlick, entering her fifth year for the 2016-17 season, has built a very impressive résumé.
+Warlick, entering her seventh year for the 2018-19 season, has built a very impressive résumé.
 Her worksheet contains accomplishments few coaches have achieved in their entire careers, much less as first-time head coaches.
 Her 108-34 record (.761) gives her the seventh-highest victory total ever recorded during the first four years on the job by an NCAA Division I women’s basketball coach.

 Warlick became the 17th women’s basketball coach to win 100 games in her first four seasons at the NCAA Division I level when UT beat Arkansas, 75-57, on Feb.
 4, 2016.
 She’s only the sixth since 1992 to do that.
 She joined the legendary Leon Barmore of Louisiana Tech as the only skippers to direct their programs to three NCAA Elite Eight appearances in their first four seasons as head coaches.

-Warlick’s career (.761) and SEC (.781, 50-14) winning percentages rank her first among all SEC women’s head coaches.
-Her Lady Vols made it to the NCAA Elite Eight in 2013, 2015 and 2016, and may have extended their runs had it not been for some key injuries the past two seasons.
-Tennessee has claimed three SEC trophies in Warlick’s first four seasons, winning regular-season crowns in 2013 and 2015 and claiming the tournament title in 2014.
+Warlick’s career SEC (.740, 71-25) winning percentage ranks her first among all SEC women’s head coaches.
+Tennessee has claimed three SEC trophies in Warlick’s first six seasons, winning regular-season crowns in 2013 and 2015 and claiming the tournament title in 2014.
 Her Lady Vols made it to the NCAA Elite Eight in 2013, 2015 and 2016.

 Whether as an All-America player from 1976-80, an assistant and associate head coach for 27 seasons from 1985 to 2012, or head coach from 2012 to present, Warlick has thrived during her more than three decades in the spotlight at Rocky Top.
 She enters her fourth year as head coach and 35th season of overall affiliation with the program hoping to build upon last season’s 30-6 record, SEC regular-season co-championship and NCAA Elite Eight finish.

-Vice Chancellor and Director of Athletics Dave Hart named Warlick head coach of the Lady Vols on April 18, 2012, as women’s hoops legend Pat Summitt stepped into the role of head coach emeritus.
+Warlick became head coach of the Lady Vols on April 18, 2012, as women’s hoops legend Pat Summitt stepped into the role of head coach emeritus.
 In a touching and symbolic gesture the following day at a press conference announcing the changes, Summitt presented her coaching whistle to her long-time aide and former floor general.

 Since that day, Warlick has proven beyond a shadow of a doubt that she was up to the monumental task.
 Despite being picked to finish as low as fifth in the SEC and 20th nationally, her first squad won the 2013 SEC regular season title and made the NCAA Elite Eight, finishing 27-8/14-2 despite injuries that forced players to miss a combined 53 games.